Source: British Library MS Royal 2B VII f.73v. © British Library Board

 3. We promote biodiversity and environmental quality in general

 All of our wines are produced according to organic methods, and most of the wines we sell are organically certified.
 Many are also biodynamically certified.
-In addition to this, we promote environmentally friendly products and processes throughout the value chain, from the vineyard to the disposal of the empty bottle.
+In addition to this, we are committed to minimizing the negative environmental impact of products and processes throughout the value chain, from the vineyard to the disposal of the empty bottle.

 4. We combat climate change

 We aim to be part of the solution, rather than part of the problem.
-In order to minimise our emissions footprint, we look for low-carbon options at every point from the producer to the consumer.
-Furthermore, we compensate three kilos of carbon for every kilo of carbon produced not only through our company’s activities, but along the whole value chain.
-Every purchase from us is therefore carbon negative and makes an active contribution to the fight against climate change.
+In order to reduce our emissions footprint, we look for low-carbon options at every point from the producer to the consumer.
+Furthermore, we compensate two kilograms of carbon for every kilogram of carbon produced not only through our company’s activities, but along the whole value chain.
+Following the revelations in the media of the quality issues surrounding voluntary carbon offsets, we are reviewing our offsets purchasing policy.
+We will report on the results of this process.
+Our aim is to ensure that every purchase from us is carbon negative and makes an active contribution to the fight against climate change.

 5. We do not profiteer from prestige wines

 We do not support the application of unreasonable margins to prestige wines.
-We apply a maximum margin of €15 per bottle.
+We take a maximum margin of €15 per bottle excluding payment charges and transport costs.
 If we are obliged to apply a higher margin, either because of our suppliers’ demands or to avoid the risk that a wine will be resold at a higher price, we donate the excess margin to environmental and social organisations.

 6. We take responsibility for the social costs of alcohol